ysmood/regex-builder/README.md

  - Works even when offline.
  - Tidy and compact UI layout.
  - Regular expression syntax highlighting.
+ - Supports multiline regular expression.
+ - Even works on your mobile phone.
  - Easy to copy the result expression.

 # Screenshots